braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/change_your_canvas_after_launch.md

 * Exception events
 * Delays

-You can't edit the component's schedule type or control percentages.
+However, the component's schedule type and control percentages are not editable after launch.

 ### Canvas variant percentages